ivoGanev/DatamuseKotlin/README.md

     /**
      * As soon as the query has been returned and there are no
-     * errors this will notify all the observers.
+     * errors, this property will notify all attached observers.
      * */
     val result: MutableLiveData<Set<WordResponse>> by lazy {
         MutableLiveData<Set<WordResponse>>()
     }

     /**
-     * As soon as the query is made this will produce the entire URL.
+     *  As soon as the query is made this will be updated with the URL
      * */
     val url: MutableLiveData<String> by lazy {
         MutableLiveData<String>()